jason9829/ShuntingYard/README.md

 # ShuntingYard
-An algorithm that pasrse mathematical expression into infix notation.
+An algorithm that parse mathematical expression into infix notation.